Reactive-Network/documentation/docs/education/module-1/reactive-smart-contracts.md

 However, we can take the previous example even further by implementing an actual arbitrage using RSCs.
 Our Reactive Smart Contract will be monitoring several different pools for price discrepancies and capitalize on them.
 Both one-chain and cross-chain approaches are possible.
 In the first case, we can use flash loans.
 In the second case, we will need to have liquidities on several chains, but we will have access to more arbitraging opportunities.

 The beauty of this solution is that it will be decentralized, unlike the traditional approach with bots.
-This allows for many improvements that we are yet to explore — hopefully, together with you, so please join our Telegram group.
+This allows for many improvements that we are yet to explore — hopefully, together with you.

 ### Pools Rebalancing